Athletics at the 1936 Summer Olympics – Men's hammer throw

 The men's hammer throw event was part of the track and field athletics programme at the 1936 Summer Olympics.
-The competition was held on August 3, 1936.
-There were 27 competitors from 16 nations.
+The competition took place on August 3, 1936, with 27 competitors from 16 nations.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The final was won by Karl Hein of Germany.
 The silver medal went to Erwin Blask, also of Germany.
 They were the first medals for Germany in the event; Germany was also the first country other than the United States to have two medalists in the event in the same Games.
 Fred Warngård of Sweden took bronze.
 The United States' eight-Games medal streak in the hammer throw was snapped, with the Americans' best result being William Rowe's fifth place.

 Background

 This was the ninth appearance of the event, which has been held at every Summer Olympics except 1896.
 One of the six finalists from the 1932 Games returned: silver medalist Ville Pörhölä of Finland, who had also won the shot put in 1920.
 Two-time defending champion Pat O'Callaghan of Ireland would have competed and been favored to match John Flanagan's three gold medals, but disputes over the status of sport governing bodies on the island of Ireland resulted in the Olympic Federation of Ireland boycotting the 1936 Games.

 Austria, Czechoslovakia, Estonia, Greece, and Yugoslavia each made their debut in the event.
 The United States appeared for the ninth time, the only nation to have competed at each appearance of the event to that point.